 - Prune your buddleias in Spring after it starts to leaf out.
 Fall pruning makes the plant more susceptible to winter damage.

-- It is important to prune the big varieties of butterfly bush to encourage even bloom distribution.
+- It is essential to prune the butterfly bush to encourage even bloom distribution.

-- Buddleia is a great drought-tolerant plant.
-Overwatering it may cause root rot, weak stems, fewer blooms.
+- Buddleia is an excellent drought-tolerant plant, and overwatering it may cause root rot, weak stems, and fewer blooms.
 Water once a week in the summer if there is no rain.